 At a glance, the Blue Cave is like no other router you’ve seen.
 It’s a square piece of hardware with a big hole — big enough to put a golf ball through — right in the middle.
 When the router is on, the entire area surrounding the hole glows different shades of blue and remains that way until you choose to dim or turn it off via the router’s web interface.

 (By the way, you can only turn the light off when using the Blue Cave as a router.
-When used as an AiMesh node, the router’s web interface is not user-accessible, and you, therefore, will have to live with that light being on at all times.)
+When used as an AiMesh node, the router’s web interface is not user-accessible, and you, therefore, will have to live with that light being on at all times.
+That’s not necessarily a terrible thing unless it’s your bedroom.)

 I’ve asked Asus many times about the idea behind this design since the router’s announcement.
 At first, the company said it had something to do with the positioning of the internal antennas, but now, it turned out; there’s nothing to it.
 It’s just for the look, and that works!
 You sure will remember the Blue Cave once you’ve seen it.

-Nonetheless, I like the design.
+So, I like the design.
 While you can’t wall-mount it, you can place it on almost any surface thanks to its small footprint.
-The router is more substantial than it appears and stays put; it doesn’t topple easily.
+The router has a nice heft and stays put; it doesn’t topple easily.
 Its exciting look means you won’t need to hide it, either.
-By the way, I like the name, too.
+By the way, I dig the name, too.
 Blue Cave.
 Slightly weird for a networking device, but easy to remember.

 On the back, the router has the usual ports and buttons: four Gigabit LAN ports, one Gigabit WAN (Internet) port, one USB 3.0 port, a power button, a reset button, and a WPS button.
-It’s just like any other Asus router, such as the Asus RT-AC86u.
+It’s just like any other Asus router, such as the Asus RT-AC86U, which has a terribly generic name.

 The Asus Blue Cave has powerful hardware.
 It’s an AC2600 dual-band 4×4 router with the top speed on the 5GHz band of up to 1733Mbps and on the 2.4GHz, up to 600Mbps (or 800Mbps for TurboQAM-ready clients).